-4. IMAGE SIZE IS KEY Images for print must be higher quality than those used for websites.
+4. PRINT SPECIFICATION Images for print are must be higher quality than those used for websites.

 - Images should have a resolution of 300 dpi for professional printing.
 They should be as big as possible (cover photos should be 300 dpi and around 9x12").
 Images that are too small will pixelate or become blurry or grainy looking once printed. - The photo files should be large.
 If taken from a phone, always send at the largest or original size.
-Images can be placed on a thumb drive or shared via an online link from a site like Dropbox or Google Photos or may need to be emailed one image at a time. - The recommended file format for print images is a .jpeg or .jpg for photos.
+Images can be placed on a thumb drive or shared via an online link from a site like Dropbox or Google Photo or may need to be emailed one image at a time. - The recommended file format for print images is a .jpg for photos.
 It is always better to have a photo too large than too small.
-Size can be reduced but not gained.
-Save the original and a smaller copy if needed. - Images should never be in a Microsoft Word doc.
+Size can be reduced but not gained. - Images should never be in a Microsoft Word doc.
 PNG files are low quality files intended for web only.